leanne1/GumCal/README.md

 ###What's missing
-There are a few things missing from the code that will be added time permits:
+There are a few things missing from the code that will be added when time permits:

 - Form valiation - there is currently no validation on the data imputed via forms e.g when bookings are made
 - Tests - currently no JS unit tests on the app